 VPN and censorship (geo-restricted content)

-Understanding VPN connections and censorship is very important when it comes to learning about geo-restricted content and using VPNs to get around them.
-After all, what is VPN program or what is a VPN gateway, if not able to help you bypass these restrictions.
+Being able to understand what does a VPN do or how does vpn work and how it is affected by censorship is especially important when it comes to learning about geo-restricted content and using VPNs to get around them.
+After all, what is VPN program, what is a VPN, what does a vpn do or what is a vpn connection, if not able to help you bypass these restrictions?

 And it is the same thing the other way round.
 If you are on a trip to China, with a VPN you can watch UK Netflix from abroad or watch the BBC iPlayer.
 Furthermore, you can unblock content and get access to censored websites like Facebook or Twitter.
-So, really, no matter how you look at it and no matter how you intend on using it, you can see how beneficial it would be to your online activity by having a vpn client.
-With all that being said, it should pretty much answer the question – what is VPN client and what is VPN program
+So, really, no matter how you look at it and no matter how you intend on using it, you can see how beneficial it would be to your online activity by having a VPN client.
+With all that being said, it should pretty much answer the question – what is VPN client, what is VPN program and how does VPN work?

 To summarize, with a VPN you can protect your data and privacy and access websites and content that are usually restricted.
 Exercise that freedom!